top of page

 ___RIDING BLOCKS to do list (4) LABEL ARM, FEET, LEFT, RIGHT, ATTACH CLIPS FOR CONNECT CHAIN ONTO FELT STEMS AND ATTACH 10-24 7/8" BOLT, THEN AND ADD WING NUTS.
 ATTACH 7/16 LOCK WASHER AND NUT.
 Riding blocks should ship with all this done.

-___SPROCKETS 4 SETS ON STUDS- (2) CENTER SPROCKET SETS HAVE 3 SPROCKETS EACH- (2) END SPROCKET SETS HAVE 2 SPROCKETS EACH-ONE WITH METAL STRAP ATTACHED (FOR MOUNTING TO WALL)
+___SPROCKETS - (2) CENTER SPROCKET SETS HAVE 3 SPROCKETS EACH- (2) END SPROCKET SETS HAVE 2 SPROCKETS EACH- Center sprockets you add a sprocket, sprocket, washer, sprocket, screw on nut to top off.

-___PEDALS-R OR L LABELED ON BOTTOM-USE END WITH HOLES CLOSER TO EDGE ON TOP
+___PEDALS-R OR L LABELED ON BOTTOM OF THREADED BOLT-USE END WITH HOLES CLOSER TO EDGE ON TOP

 ___HANDLES

 ____CENTER SPROCKET COVERS (2).
-PLACE OVER CENTER SPROCKETS USING ATTACHED VELCRO
+PLACE OVER CENTER SPROCKETS USING VELCRO

 ___CONNECT CHAIN (1)optional use- USED TO CONNECT FOOT PLATE TO ARM PLATE USING FREE HANGING SCREW ATTACHED TO FEET PLATES.
 Serpentine through center sprockets for cross crawl, or straight up for basic crawl.
 Or leave un attached for free motion- 54 links is length of chain